Jeanne de Flandreysy: Early life

-Jeanne de Flandreysy was born Jeanne Mellier on 11 July 1874 in Valence, Drôme, France.
-Her father, Étienne Mellier, was an archaeologist.
+Jeanne de Flandreysy began her literary and journalistic career at a very young age.
+Born into a well-established family from the Drôme region, she developed an interest in Provençal culture alongside her father, the archaeologist Étienne Mellier, and her mother, Marie-Louise de Ladreyt, and wrote several books on the region.
+At the time, women had no rights, unless they were widows so, in 1899, she invented a marriage to a Scottish gentleman of French origin, Aymar de Flandreysy, which quickly resulted in her being widowed as a result of a hunting accident (or a shipwreck, according to other sources).

 Career

-De Flandreysy began her career as a contributor to La Revue Dauphinoise.
+As a "widow", de Flandreysy began her career as a contributor to La Revue Dauphinoise.
 She was a literary critic for Le Figaro from 1904 to 1910.

 De Flandreysy was an author.
 She was close to the Félibrige, and some of her books were prefaced by them.
 For example, her 1903 book entitled La Vénus d'Arles et le Museon Arlaten was prefaced by Frédéric Mistral, while her 1924 book entitled La maison de Baroncelli en Italie du Xe au XVe siècle was prefaced by Charles Maurras.
 Meanwhile, her 1943 poetry collection was prefaced by Folco de Baroncelli-Javon.
 In 1958, she translated poems in Provençal about Saintes-Maries-de-la-Mer composed by Baroncelli-Javon and Mistral into French.

 De Flandreysy was a significant collector of books and manuscripts about Provence and Italy.
 She was a member of the Comité France-Italie.
 With Jules Charles-Roux, she helped Frédéric Mistral establish a gallery with statues from the Antiquity found on the grounds of the Museon Arlaten.
 She was also the co-founder of the Musée-bibliothèque François Pétrarque in Fontaine-de-Vaucluse in 1927.

 De Flandreysy became a Knight of the Legion of Honour in 1953.